dewittpe/cbal-v1/readme.md

 as the generalized projection of the sampling weights into an intersection of hyperplanes.
 These hyperplanes define the moment constraints for the emprical distribution of the covariates.

-In its urrent form, cbal supports three bregman distances and requires a binary treatment assignment.
+In its current form, cbal supports three Bregman distances and requires a binary treatment assignment.
 In the future, this package will be extended to allow for more distance functions and multivalued treatment assignments.